-Details of our strategy for project assessment and delivery, analysis of costs and benefits, stakeholder engagement and support and our approach to the assessment of projects is included in our document Undergrounding for Visual Amenity - Scheme Selection and Design Process 05 May 2016 which can be downloaded from the following link;
+Details of our strategy for project assessment and delivery, analysis of costs and benefits, stakeholder engagement and support and our approach to the assessment of projects is included in our document Undergrounding for Visual Amenity - Scheme Selection and Design Process which can be downloaded from the following link;

-This strategy is pivotal in the planning and preparation of any work being carried out and is visited each year to ensure continual deliver against the strategy and compliance.
+This strategy is pivotal in the planning and preparation of any work being carried out.
 The data relating to our visual amenity activity can be found in worksheet E1 of the Environment and Innovation Reporting Pack in the appendices of this report.